Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Prettiest McDonalds, Porto, Portugal

-While we won’t actually recommend eating at McDonald’s in Porto, the Golden Arches on Praca da Liberdade (MAP) is a site to behold.
+While we won’t actually recommend eating at McDonald’s in Porto, the Golden Arches on Praca da Liberdade is a site to behold.
 The space – previously home to the Imperial Café – is lavishly decorated with stained-glass windows and chandeliers.
 The opulent décor is reason enough to take a peek inside.

 Food Delivery Porto